maarten-pennings/SevenSegment-over-Serial/electronics/readme.md

 # Electronics

-Electronic design of the SSoS board.
+Seven-Segment over Serial (SSoS) module: a device consisting of four 7-segment display units, controllable via a serial link, to be usable as display for LEGO Mindstorms Robot Inventor or Spike Prime.

+This section is about the electronics of the SSoS board, design made with [EasyEDA](https://easyeda.com/) and manufactured by [JLCPCB](https://jlcpcb.com/).

+For firmware, fonts, enclosure, user manual, LEGO code, see parent [page](..).

 ## Arduino Nano power architecture

+The heart of SSoS module is an Arduino Nano.
+We need to power it from LEGO hub port, that is 3V3.
+Is that possible?
+The diagram is a high level view of the [schematics](https://www.arduino.cc/en/uploads/Main/ArduinoNano30Schematic.pdf) of a Nano, focusing on power.

 ![Arduino Nano power architecture](power.png)

-The Nano can be powered via
+A Nano can be powered via
  - the `USB` connector;
  - 6 to 20V _unregulated_ external power supply (pin 30, `VIN`) - it is regulated internally (by V-reg);
  - 5V _regulated_ external power supply (pin 27, `+5V`).